 Foreign earned income exclusion.
 If you are a U.S. citizen working for the U.S. Government, you are liable for federal income taxes on the pay you receive from the Government, even though you are stationed abroad.
-You do not qualify, on that income, for the exclusion of foreign earned income or the exclusion or deduction of foreign housing.
+That income does not qualify for the exclusion of foreign earned income or the exclusion or deduction of foreign housing.